Cam Crabtree: 2025

 In January, he won a PDC Tour Card for the first time at PDC Qualifying School, by finishing sixth on the UK Q-School Order of Merit.

 Crabtree won his group in the preliminary round of the 2025 PDC World Masters, with wins over Wesley Plaisier and George Killington.
 He beat Luke Woodhouse in the last 64, but was eliminated in the last 32 by Bradley Brooks 2–0 in sets.

 In February, he qualified for his first PDC European Tour event, the 2025 Belgian Darts Open, through the Tour Card Holder Qualifier.

 Crabtree made his second UK Open appearance at the 2025 event.
 He defeated Wesley Plaisier and Andy Baetens 6–1 to reach the third round.

 In October 2025, Crabtree confirmed his qualification for the 2025 Grand Slam of Darts having finished top of the Development Tour rankings.

 Personal life

 Crabtree has a younger brother, Cody, who is also sponsored by Mission and competes in PDC Development Tour events.

 He is close friends with fellow PDC Tour Card Holder Owen Bates.
 The two have travelled together to PDC events.

+Crabtree is a supporter of football club Arsenal.